 Local students are normally admitted to the programme in combined mode so that they can attend full-time or part-time studies in different semesters without seeking approval from the University.
 Some local students, such as those on Employment Visa, are admitted for part-time study only due to their own special circumstances.
 Non-local students are admitted for the study mode stipulated by their visa conditions and requirements set by the Hong Kong Immigration Department.
 Currently, the vast majority of non-local students are admitted for full-time study.
 The maximum periods of study in the programme are, respectively, 2.5 years for full-time students and 5 years for students in part-time or combined mode.

-The Postgraduate Diploma in Computer Science (PGDCS) is an intermediate award which a student may obtain after the completion of 24 credit units (including all core courses and at least 3 credit units of elective courses in Group I) with satisfactory results if the student decides not to continue with the MSCS Programme.
+The Postgraduate Diploma in Computer Science (PGDCS) is an intermediate award which a student may obtain after the completion of 24 credit units (including all core courses and at least 3 credit units of elective courses in Group I) with satisfactory results if the student decides not to continue with the Master of Science in Computer Science (MSCS) programme.